maplibre/maplibre-tile-spec/README.md

 In the OpenMapTiles scheme this is for example the case for the ``transportation`` layer, where in some zoom levels the number of vertices can be reduced by factor 5.

+#### IndexBuffer Stream (optional)
+The ``IndexBuffer`` stream stores the indices of the triangulated polygons.
+Performing benchmarks on an OSM dataset showed that even with the fast polygon triangulation library [earcut](https://github.com/mapbox/earcut), polygon tessellation can take up to 100 milliseconds or more at some zoom levels.
+In combination with the `VertexBuffer` this can allow zero-copy of polygon geometries with direct upload to GPUs, inspired by the glTF format used in the 3DTiles specification.
+The best encoding for the compression has yet to be evaluated, but is likely a combination of delta encoding with a patched binary packing like FastPfor128.

 #### VertexBuffer Stream
 In the ``VertexBuffer`` the vertices of the geometry are stored.
 By having the vertices in a continuous vertex buffer enables fast processing and in some cases zero copy to format which can be consumed by the GPU.